samberthol/adk-demo/README.md

 ## Overview

-This project serves as an example for developers and architects exploring agentic AI systems on Google Cloud.
-It utilizes a `MetaAgent` to intelligently route user requests to specialized agents responsible for specific tasks:
+This project utilizes a `MetaAgent` to intelligently route user requests to specialized agents responsible for specific tasks:
 * **Resource Management:** Interacting with Google Compute Engine VMs.
 * **Data Science:** Querying Google BigQuery datasets.
 * **GitHub:** Interacting with GitHub repositories via a MCP proxy.

-The system includes both a web-based UI (Streamlit) and an API endpoint (FastAPI) for interaction, simulating different frontend approaches.
+The system includes a web-based UI built with Streamlit for interaction.
 Deployment is fully automated via Cloud Build upon pushes to the main branch of the configured GitHub repository.

 ## Core Components